Parent coaching will equip you with skills for success

-We also provide access to our coaching workbook, which is yours to use throughout your coaching experience as an in-session guide, offering between session homework for your consideration.
-It is also helpful to refer back to when your coaching sessions are complete.
+We also provide access to our coaching workbook, which is yours to use throughout your coaching experience as an in-session guide.
+It is also helpful to refer back to when your coaching sessions are complete

 How long will I have to complete my sessions?

-You will have up to six months to finish your four session package.
-Coaching sessions build on each other, and there is a momentum that takes place when parents begin doing things differently.
+You will have up to six months to finish your four-session package.
+Coaching sessions build on each other, and there is momentum that takes place when parents begin doing things differently.
 We want you to be as successful as possible, and that means meeting regularly.
-There are no refunds for sessions that aren’t completed, but a receipt for a tax deductible donation can be issued at the end of the year of purchase.
+There are no refunds for sessions that aren’t completed.
+In lieu of a refund, a receipt for a tax-deductible donation can be issued upon request.
 Extensions may be given for extenuating circumstances.